Silk Algae

 Mechanical Options

 Silk algae can be raked from the pond or strained out with nets or seines.
-Dyes or physical barriers which shade out the pond can be used with moderate success.
+Dyes or physical barriers that shade the pond can be used with moderate success.

 Information on Mechanical Treatment of Aquatic Vegetation